Campaign 2020: National Conventions Seminars

 Speakers, Briefings & Panel Discussions

-You'll encounter diverse viewpoints as you hear from notable current and former public and party officials, members of the media, campaign professionals, policy experts, corporate representatives and others.
-These sessions feature interactive Q&As that give you a chance to engage directly with the speakers.
-Past speakers include the CEO of the Democratic National Convention Committee Rev. Leah Daughtry, District Attorney of Philadelphia R. Seth Williams and U.S. Secret Service Special Agent Ron Rowe.
+You'll encounter diverse viewpoints as you hear from notable public officials, political party leaders, members of the media, campaign professionals, policy experts, business insiders, law enforcement officers, and others.
+These sessions are interactive and will give you a chance to engage directly with the speakers and ask questions.

 Small Group Meetings

 You'll meet regularly with experienced faculty in small groups to discuss presentations, convention proceedings, assigned readings and related topics.
 This guided collaborative learning—sharing opinions and personal observations—will deepen the experience and broaden your perspective.

 Through fieldwork assignments you'll actually contribute to the convention.
-Placements range widely from media and advocacy groups to host committees and state delegations.
-In the past students have conducted interviews, prepared for events, greeted VIPs and supported the convention from behind the scenes.
+Placements range widely from media and advocacy groups (past students have assisted CNN, Fox News, and The Daily Show) to helping host committees, state delegations, and other groups participating in the convention.
+In their fieldwork, students have conducted interviews, prepared for events, greeted VIPs, and supported the convention from behind the scenes.

 Convention Events & Activities

 You'll attend a variety of sessions organized by the party, host committees and other interest groups, letting you rub elbows with the movers and shakers that make the conventions happen.
 These typically include workshops, issue forums, press conferences, committee hearings, welcome rallies and youth-focused programs.
 Detailed information, including past schedules, can be provided upon request.

-The National Conventions Seminars are one of a 3-part series of Seminars we offer around Campaign 2020.
+Package Deal: The National Conventions Seminars are one of a 3-part series of Seminars we offer around Campaign 2020.
 If you are interested in participating in two programs from this series, you can maximize your investment with our package deal.
-By purchasing a seat as part of our package you will be able to attend one of our Convention 2020 seminars at the Democratic or the Republican National Conventions and your choice of either Inside Washington 2020 or Inauguration 2021 at a discount over purchasing individually.
+By purchasing a seat as part of our package you will be able to attend one of our Convention 2020 seminars at the Democratic or the Republican National Conventions and Inauguration 2021 at a discount over purchasing individually.

 |National Conventions Seminar (Republican or Democratic) + Inauguration 2021 Seminar|